 With so many resources available, the search for an open position can become a full-time job.
-If you are just starting your search, you may want to check out these resources.
+If you are just starting your search, you can use the resources on the Career & Job Help page.

 However, if you are already on Indeed, Glassdoor and Monster, here are some ways to expand your search.

 First, create a list of career fields you're interested in, as well as a list of potential employers.
 Need help identifying the right career field for you?
 Check out Job & Career Accelerator's "Find a Career Match" page.